 One of the first Inrupt projects is a decentralized version of Alexa, Amazon’s digital assistant.
 Berners-Lee says that he intends to create a digital assistant, which he calls “Charlie,” which will reveal nothing to any third parties beyond which the user wants to reveal.
 Health records, financial records, and your personal calendar would be fully under your control.

 However, the “Inrupt revolution” is only in its initial stages.
-Currently, they are primarily looking for developers rather than for users.
-And while it is possible to sign up for a Solid Pod, there is not much that a regularly user can currently do with the software that exists.
+Currently, they are looking for developers rather than for users.
+And while it is possible to sign up for a Solid Pod, there is not much that a regular user can currently do with that software.
 Inrupt is a project that is only recently underway.

 Urbit is easily the most radical software project that aims to re-invent the internet.

-Whereas Blockstack and Inrupt merely replace the top layers of today’s Internet experience, with goal of creating privacy for user identities and information, Urbit basically replace all the software – both online and off – that is currently in use, and retains only the basic Internet communication protocol.
-And even there, Urbit runs on the protocol the way a train runs on tracks.
-There is no software bridge or connection between Urbit’s software and the protocol.
-Urbit merely manipulates the communications protocol.
+Whereas Blockstack and Inrupt merely replace the top layers of today’s Internet experience, with the goal of creating privacy for user identities and information, Urbit basically replaces all software currently in use and retains only the basic Internet communication protocol.
+And even then, Urbit runs on that protocol the way that a train runs on tracks.
+There is no bridge connection between Urbit’s software and the protocol.
+Urbit simply manipulates the communications protocol.

 Also, Urbit consists of completely new system of software programming languages that have no connection to current software programming.
 Today, software programs are piled on top of one another, and are manipulated so that they can work together.
 The result has been an almost infinite number of software holes that hackers can exploit.
 The new Urbit languages allows an extreme brevity of programming necessary to create the underlying systems, combined with a seamlessness than will preclude hacking to a remarkable degree.

-Until recently, this writer thought that Urbit might be up and running for the average user within the next year or two.
-More recently, however, it has become apparent that, despite the basic Urbit system being in place, it may be several years – or even many years – before Urbit comes into common use.
+Until recently, this writer thought that Urbit might be up and running for the average user within the next two years.
+More recently, however, it has become apparent that, despite the basic Urbit system being in place, it may be several more years – or many years – before Urbit comes into common use.